 - The adoption of the WIDA English Language Proficiency Standards by the Hawaii State Department of Education was approved by the Hawaii State Board of Education on May 21, 2009.
 The WIDA ELD Standards help to guide English language development and instruction for ELLs, and serve as the basis for the summative annual English Language Proficiency (ELP) assessment to determine whether a student is making progress or has achieved the ELL exit requirements.

-- Students who may be limited English proficient are tested for English language proficiency when they first enter school using the W-APT.
+- Kindergarten students who may be limited English proficient are tested for English language proficiency when they first enter school using the W-APT.
 The results of the W-APT help determine what kind of English language support is needed for the students to progress in school.
-Appropriate services are then provided to help students work towards the HCPS III and WIDA ELP Standards.
+Appropriate services are then provided to help students work towards content standards and WIDA ELP Standards.

 - Beginning with the school year 2009-10, ELL Program students are annually tested using the Hawaii Department of Education adopted WIDA English language proficiency assessment, the ACCESS for ELLs.
-The ACCESS for ELLs test is used to determine a student’s language progress and proficiency in developing English.
+The ACCESS for ELLs test is used to determine a student’s language progress and proficiency in developing English, and is also used for accountability purposes.

 - An assessment of English language proficiency (ELP) for students in grades 1 -12 who are classified as ELLs and have significant cognitive disabilities that prevent their meaningful participation in the ACCESS for ELLs assessment..